Nidarshan-m-v/ResumeRevealer/README.md

 5. The script will extract information from the provided resume and display the results.

 ## Team
-[Nidarshan M V, Sudipta Sundar Pal, Kaviish kumaar Dhiman]
+[Nidarshan M V, Sudipta Sundar Pal, Kavish  Dhiman]